-The reputation and success of the firm depends on the professionalism and integrity of each and every partner and member of staff.
-Partners and staff uphold and comply with the standards developed by the PwC Network and PwC UK.
-The firm monitors compliance with these obligations.
+The reputation and success of the firm depends on the professionalism and integrity of every partner and member of staff.
+Partners and staff comply with the standards developed by the PwC Network and PwC UK, and the firm monitors compliance with these obligations.